Anatomic Pathology Program

 - Recognize normal anatomy and histology of organs

-- Recognize general categories of pathological processes including tissue injury and repair, infection, inflammation, and degenerative processes
+- Recognize general categories of pathological processes including tissue injury and repair, infection, inflammation, degenerative and neoplastic processes

 - Understand the pathophysiology and morphology of congenital abnormalities

-- Understand the epidemiology, gross and microscopic pathology, natural behavior, and prognostic features of benign and malignant neoplasms
+- Understand the epidemiology, gross and microscopic pathology, natural behavior, molecular alterations and prognostic features of benign and malignant neoplasms

 - Grossly examine, dissect, and sample a wide variety of pathologic samples including simple and complex cases